sdc-china/keter-doc/_posts/2018-01-03-installation-ida-repacking.md

 [db2config]: ../images/install/db2configuration.png

 #### Configure Deployment Service type
 You can configure the deployment service type to be either WASADMIN or SSH for executing Pipeline steps including the Deployment step(Online or Offline Deployment) and the Scirpt step(to invoke BPM wasadmin commands such as AdminTask.BPMSetEnvironmentVariable).
+If you set **deployment.service.type** to SSH, the steps are executed via SSH.
 If you set **deployment.service.type** to WASADMIN, the steps are executed using WAS Administration Thin Client APIs.
-If you set **deployment.service.type** to SSH, the steps are executed via SSH.
+In this case, you also need to set the value of **truststore.location** properly.
+It is the truststore file location configured on IDA server.
+Scroll down to see [**Install Trustore for WASADMIN deployment service**](../installation/installation-ida-installing.html#installing-on-liberty) for a Liberty config example.

 To use WASADMIN deployment service type, follow **ADMINISTRATION** steps in [Add a BPM server with WASADMIN deployment service].

 [Add a BPM server with WASADMIN deployment service]: ../administration/administration-bpm-configuration.html#add-a-bpm-server